kaitai-io/kaitai-io.github.io/index.md

           Struct language (<code>.ksy</code> file) and then can be compiled with
           <code>ksc</code> into source files in one of the supported programming
           languages.
-These modules will include a generated code for a parser that can read described data structure from a file / stream and give access to it in a nice, easy-to-comprehend API.
+These modules will include a generated code for a parser that can read the described data structure from a file or stream and give access to it in a nice, easy-to-comprehend API.
         </p>
         <h2 id="using-ks-in-your-project">Using KS in your project</h2>
-        <p>Typically, using formats described in KS in your project, involves the
+        <p>Typically, using formats described in KS in your project involves the
           following steps:
         </p>
         <ul>
           <li>Describe the format — i.e. create a <code>.ksy</code> file</li>
-          <li>Use visualizer to debug the format and ensure that it parses data properly</li>
+          <li>Use a visualizer to debug the format and ensure that it parses data properly</li>
-          <li>Compile <code>.ksy</code> file into target language source file and include
+          <li>Compile the <code>.ksy</code> file into a target language source file and include
             that file into your project
           </li>
-          <li>Add KS runtime library for your particular language into your
+          <li>Add the KS runtime library for your particular language into your
             project (don’t worry, it’s small and it’s there mostly to ensure readability of generated code)
           </li>
-          <li>Use generated class(es) to parse your binary file / stream and
+          <li>Use the generated class(es) to parse your binary file or stream and
             access its components
           </li>
         </ul>
-        <p>Check out <a href="//doc.kaitai.io/">documentation</a> for more information.</p>
+        <p>Check out the <a href="//doc.kaitai.io/">documentation</a> for more information.</p>
       </div>
       <div class="col-sm-4">
         <pre><code class="yaml">meta: